jcw780/wows_ballistics/README.md

 - Checking whether the armor is thick enough to arm the shell
 ## Development Status
 - [Issues](https://github.com/jcw780/wows_ballistics/issues)
-- Feels free to open an issue for questions, bugs, feature requests etc.
+- Feel free to open an issue for questions, bugs, feature requests etc.
 ### Current Status
 - Calculations may be refined if contradicting data is provided
 ### Future Features